How does Rest Less make money

 7. Ho Chi Minh City

 It may not be the capital, but Ho Chi Minh City is Vietnam’s largest city – and arguably the most exciting and characterful, too.
-Formerly known as Saigon, this is a city that’ll overwhelm you from the moment you arrive.
+Formerly known as Saigon, this place will overwhelm you from the moment you arrive (in the best way possible).

 From the ceaseless buzz of a million motorbikes to the tantalising aroma of freshly baked bánh mì, Ho Chi Minh City is a metropolis on the move, and it pulses with positive energy.